emperornerd/esp32mesh/README.md

 Go to Sketch > Include Library > Manage Libraries...

-Search for and install TFT_eSPI (if USE_DISPLAY is true in the code).
+Search for and install TFT_eSPI (only required if USE_DISPLAY is set to true in the code).

 Open Project: Open the .ino file (this code) in Arduino IDE.